blatant-trapdoor/Chisels-and-Bits-2/ROADMAP.md

 ##### Blueprints
 - The blueprint, a new item that allows you to store large areas up to 16x16x16 in contrast to the pattern that can only store single blocks.
-- Blueprints can be selected using a system similar to the Create mod's schematic selection.
-(I think their system is really neat and user friendly, they borrowed the radial menu, so I'll borrow their schematic selection system, with credit of course)

 ##### Workshop
 - The workshop with which you can upload blueprints or even chiseled armor sets depending on if/when Extra Bit Manipulation is updated.